I remember thinking, “That is the worst thing I have ever seen,”

 Each day brings something worse.
 Another thing on top of another thing that prevents you from breathing.
 You asked me yesterday, while we were alone, to kill you.
 You looked me in the eyes and calmly said, “Please sis, if this doesn’t get better, please promise you will kill me.”
 My little sis, my best friend, my playmate of 17 years, asking me to end her life out of sheer desperation.

 I realize now that I had never experienced heartbreak until now.
 This is hell.
 This is watching someone suffer day in and day out.
 This is watching someone crumble.
 This is not being able to do anything.
-I never truly understood what mom had to witness, last time this happened to you.

 There will never be the possibility of unseeing this.